 Even though our tummies said “no more,” our eyes widened as two desserts appeared.
 The Warm Chocolate Chip Cookie was presented in a cast iron square pan (caramel sauce, and hot fudge) and a large scoop of vanilla ice cream…yum!

-The Strawberries and Cream dessert reminded me of a Mike Kelley installation that I had seen last year at Hauser and Wirth Los Angeles.
+The Strawberries and Cream dessert reminded me of a Mike Kelley installation.
+I attended a retrospective last year at Hauser and Wirth Los Angeles.
 No kidding…this dessert was a work of art.
 It was a beautiful display that looked like a futuristic city.
-The gorgeous bright red strawberry sorbet that engulfed a pile of graham cracker crumble resembled a retro building that faced a brilliant white and red tower of sweet delicacies on the other side of the plate.
+The gorgeous bright red strawberry sorbet engulfed a pile of graham cracker crumble.
+It resembled a retro building that faced a brilliant white and red tower of sweet delicacies on the other side of the plate.
 The whipped cream top appeared to be a firm roof (but it was soft to touch and sublime).
 Once again, looks can be deceiving…underneath the white sweet sugary roof, what appeared to be a mound of nuts that was drenched in strawberry sauce, actually was a large dollop of tiny slices of strawberries.
 This was so delicious and sweet sitting above a thicker smooth creamed custard atop a sugar cookie.

 This architectural inspired cluster featured perfectly designed elements that bordered the structure and resembled white chocolate kisses in shape (think Taj Mahal).
 But instead of the expected crunch of a meringue, they were soft creamy white chocolate surprises.
 The dish also offered little lakes of strawberry sauce…streams that connected the three dimensional city unto itself.
 Needless to say, the city was soon demolished despite its beauty…which was matched by its superb taste.